Chromosomal and Genetic Conditions

 Most conjoined twins are born early (prematurely).
-This means their lungs probably have not finished developing.
-So breathing problems are common in many conjoined twins.
+This means their lungs probably have not finished developing, and breathing problems are common.

 Conjoined Twins Diagnosis

-After birth, conjoined twins need many other imaging studies and tests to learn about their health and the connections between them.
-Your doctor will want to find out more about their anatomy, or structure, and their function, or how well their bodies work.
-It will be important to check all of their systems.
+After birth, conjoined twins need many other imaging studies and tests to learn about their health.
+Your doctor will want to find out more about their anatomy, or structure, and how well their bodies work.

-The exact studies and tests your babies need will depend on where they are joined and how their health seems.
-Heart (echocardiography and electrocardiography) and lung (pulmonary) tests are a few of the common tests for conjoined twins.
+Studies and tests your babies need will depend on where the twins are joined and their health.
+A few of the common tests for conjoined twins are: